Nisichawayasihk Cree Nation

 The Nisichawayasihk Cree Nation (NCN; ᓂᓯᒐᐚᔭᓯᕽ, nisicawâyasihk; formerly the Nelson House First Nation) is a Cree First Nations community centered in Nelson House, Manitoba, Canada.
 Its main reserve is Nelson House 170.

 Nelson House is located about 80 km west of Thompson and is accessible via the mixed paved and gravel Provincial Road 391.
-Nisichawayasihk means 'where three rivers meet' in Cree and describes Nelson House, which is located at the convergence of the Burntwood, Footprint, and Rat Rivers.
+The Cree name Nisichawayasihk means, “Where three rivers meet”.
+The largest community, business and government centre is located at Nelson House on the north shore of Footprint Lake at the convergence of the Burntwood, Footprint, and Rat Rivers.
+Smaller areas of development occur at Dog Point, R.C, Mission Point'" and the New Area.

 History

 The people of Nisichawayasihk are largely ancestral descendants of indigenous Cree peoples who have populated the Canadian Shield region of northern and central Canada since the retreat of the glaciers about 10,000 years ago.

 The people of Nisichawayasihk refer to themselves as the Nisichawayasi Nehethowak (Cree from where three rivers meet).
 The term Rocky Cree (Asiniskaw Ithiniwak- People from where there is an abundance of rocks) is also used to refer to the people of Nisichawayasihk.

+During the peak of the Fur trade The Hudson's Bay Company operated a trading post in Nelson House between 1800 and 1827.
+Many of the Rocky Cree started travelling to the trading post selling furs and other goods.

+The Nelson House outpost (also referred to at the time to as Fort Nelson), was established in 1800 on the Churchill River.
+Men from South Indian Lake were sent to establish a post in Nelson House and construction had begun in 1800.
+In 1809, the original Nelson House was abandoned and moved to an island three miles west of the old house.

+In 1814, the Nelson River District (originally known as the New Churchill District) was established with Nelson House as its headquarters.
+It acted as such until 1819 when South Indian Lake became its headquarters.
+Nelson House acted as its headquarters once again in 1824.
+In 1827, the Nelson House Hudson's Bay Company post was closed due to poor fur returns.
+This caused many to have to travel to South Indian Lake in order to exchange goods with the traders.

 Largely left alone by the Government of Canada during initial colonization and settlement of Western Canada.
 In the mid-1870s, the Indigenous peoples of the Lake Winnipeg area were interested in making a treaty with the Government of Canada.
-They had heard about the concessions offered to the Indigenous nations of Treaties 1 to 4 (see Numbered Treaties), and subsequently demanded the government provide similar economic assistance, provisions of tools and protection against the encroachment of outsiders (such as surveyors and settlers) on their territories.
+They had heard about the concessions offered to the Indigenous nations of Treaties 1 to 4, and subsequently demanded the government provide similar economic assistance, provisions of tools and protection against the encroachment of outsiders (such as surveyors and settlers) on their territories.
 Treaty 5 was the response from the government that ensure the homelands of the Cree were protected for their use.
 Treaty 5, a document which established that Nisichawayasihk Cree Nation members and their descendants were guaranteed certain rights and benefits.